nuita/panchira/README.md

 # Panchira

 Due to some legal or ethical issues, most hentai and NSFW platforms don't clarify their content on meta tags.
-As a result, most hentai platforms is rendered poorly on the card previews on social media.
+As a result, most hentai platforms are rendered poorly on the card previews on social media.

 To solve this issue, Panchira is made to parse correct and uncensored metadata from such web platforms (at this time we cover **DLSite, Komiflo, Melonbooks, Nijie and Pixiv**).